 Multiple Disk Clutch Assembly

-Automatic transmission multiple disk clutch assemblies are used for holding or driving members of the planetary gearset.
-They consist of several parts as seen in the illustration.
-Friction disks are splined to one member of the set and steel plates are splined to another.
-The friction disks are usually made of cellulose, with grooves cut into their surface to aid in heat dissipation.
-They're also made of semi-metallic or metallic materials.
-These metal friction disks wear their mating steel plates sooner than the paper ones do.
+Automatic transmission multiple disk clutch assemblies drive and hold members of the planetary gearset.
+They consist of several parts, as seen in the illustration.
+Friction disks are splined to one member of the set, and steel plates are splined to another.
+The friction disks are usually made of cellulose, with grooves cut into their surface to aid in heat dissipation or semi-metallic or metallic materials.
+These metal friction disks wear their mating steel plates sooner than the paper disks do.

-Notice above that the friction disks are splined on the inside and slide on the hub located on one member of the gearset.
-The steel separator plates are splined on the outside and slide on the splines located inside the drum.
-The piston is controlled by hydraulic pressure through a passageway.
-A pressure plate is held in place at the opposite end with a grooved snap ring.
-When the piston applies pressure to the disk assembly, the clutch locks and either drives or holds a member of the planetary gearset.
+The piston is moved by hydraulic pressure.
+The pressure plate is held in place at the opposite end of the piston with a grooved snap ring.
+When the piston applies pressure to the disk assembly, the clutch applies, and either drives or holds a member of the planetary gearset.

-When a clutch is used as a holding device the outer splines are fit into slots in the transmission case.
-When the assembly is applied, the member is locked to the case.
-This type of clutch is considered case held, grounded or "locked" to the case.
-A spring or set of springs is used to move the piston assembly to its parked position as hydraulic pressure is released.
+When a clutch is used as a holding device, the outer splines are fit into slots in the transmission case.
+When the clutch assembly is applied, the member is locked to the case.
+This type of clutch is considered case held, grounded, or "locked" to the case.
+A spring or set of springs is used to move the piston assembly to its parked position when hydraulic pressure is released.

 Some residual pressure is left after the venting of the hydraulic pressure.
 It's released through a vent and check ball or through a controlled orifice located inside of the drum.
 Typically if the ball doesn't rattle around when the drum is shaken, it's stuck from tarnish.
 This problem results in excess pressure on the disk friction material and premature wear.